CONSULTANT SOCIAL WORKERS

 2. Written activity – In this activity, you will have a scenario of a typical case that, if successful, you might be responsible for as the CSW.
 You will be asked to provide an analysis of the case.

 3. Listening activity – In this activity you will listen to an audio recording of a participant’s practice and provide written feedback to them.

 4. Simulated role play – The role-play is based on a scenario where a participant comes to you asking for advice about a home visit they are going on.
 You will support the participant to deal with their concerns about the case and support them to identify a plan for the visit.

 “I attended the assessment day and was initially very anxious about the whole process.
 On arrival I met Rob who immediately put me at ease.
 He described the day in an informal way and explained that the day was to get the best out of us as applicants.

 Throughout the day we had short breaks in between each session where again Rob chatted to us and generally made the day less of a daunting experience.
 Although I was anxious, the day was to my surprise, an opportunity to expand on my experience in a relaxed informal setting.’’
 Leanne Broxton – CSW, Wolverhampton

 Considering applying for a consultant social worker position?
 Take a look at what two typical days might look like:

 9.30am – Children in need review meeting

 There are three children in the family and there is a large professional network.
-You are supporting one of your participants who is chairing the meeting as it is the first time they have chaired a meeting of this size.
+You are supporting one of your participants who is chairing a meeting for the first time.
 You have an opportunity to debrief them after the meeting before going to your next visit.

 11.30am – Home visit